Fast Track Your Career in Australia as an Agricultural Engineer

 Job Outlook

-[See: Australian Bureau of Statistics 233912 Agricultural Engineers - Employee Earnings and Hours, Australia, May 2016]
+Source: Australian Bureau of Statistics 233411 Electronics Engineers – Employee Earnings and Hours, Australia, May 2016

 Skill Assessment Authority

-In Australia, the Skills Assessment Authority for Agricultural Engineers is Engineers Australia.
-Engineers Australia conducts a Competency Demonstration Report (CDR) assessment to determine whether an applicant's engineering qualifications and work experience are equivalent to Australian standards.
+In Australia, the Authority Responsible for Assessing Skills in Agricultural Engineering is Engineers Australia.
+Engineers Australia conducts a Competency Demonstration Report (CDR) assessment to determine whether an applicant’s engineering qualifications and work experience meet Australian standards.

 Skill Priority in 2023